 As such, most teachers go through an intensive selection process, including rigorous school board exams and evaluations.
 For those who make the cut, there is plenty of room for professional development (kounaikenshuu) throughout their career in education, and young teachers are expected to learn from and interact with their more experienced peers.

 The remit of teachers is often expected to reach beyond the classroom, with many teachers greeting children at the school gate, helping out at sports clubs, and even visiting their students’ parents to get a better sense of nuanced family contexts.
-By taking extra-curricular attention in their students, teachers aim to foster a sense of community and nourish the cultural concept of wa (implying peaceful unity, conformity and harmony within a group).
+By taking extra-curricular attention in their students, teachers aim to foster a sense of community.

 The takeaway